-Writing wills in Turkey and Preserving the Estates of Foreigners in Turkey
+Writing and Preserving Wills of Foreigners in Turkey

 For foreign nationals who have assets or funds in Turkey, writing wills and preserving their estates is a common issue.
 The most frequently asked questions are how to write a will in Turkey that will be accepted and honored by the Turkish courts and Turkish law, and whether the will should be notarized.